Delicious homemade and Syn Free No Added Sugar Baked Beans - perfect to enjoy at breakfast, lunch or dinner.

 - Add 1 of the chopped onions (reserve the other chopped onion for later), carrot and garlic and fry over a medium heat to soften.

 - Add the butternut squash, herbs and paprika and fry for a further couple of minutes.

-- Add the passata, stock, mustard powder and Worcestershire sauce and balsamic vinegar.
-Bring to a boil, then reduce heat to low, cover and simmer until butternut squash is softened and sauce has reduced down slightly (approx 45 mins).
+- Add the passata, stock, mustard powder, garlic powder, onion powder and Worcestershire sauce and balsamic vinegar.
+Bring to a boil, then reduce heat to low, cover and simmer until butternut squash is softened and the sauce has reduced down slightly (approx 45 mins).

 - Place sauce in a blender and blend until smooth.
 (If making the sauce the night before, once cooled, place in container in the refrigerator, until the next day).

 - Thoroughly rinse the soaked beans, then place in a pot, cover with water bring to a boil and then reduce heat and simmer for approx 30 mins, until beans are cooked and softened.
 Drain and set aside.

 - Preheat oven to 150c or 300f (gas mark 2)

 - Spray a large pot with some spray oil, add the reserved onion and fry until lightly golden and softened.
 Add the beans and sauce and stir well.

 - Cover with a lid and place in the centre of the oven and bake for approx 3 hours.
 (These will also be great done in a slow cooker at either a high or low setting).
 Check the beans halfway through cooking time, if they look like they are beginning to dry out a little, just add a little more stock or water.